ArnaudBuchholz/ui5-test-runner/docs/mapping_v1_v2.md

 * v1 syntax is `-<exampleOption>:<value>`, configuration file keys are identical
 * v2 syntax is `--<example-option>` `<value>`, configuration file keys are using [lowerCamelCase](https://wiki.c2.com/?LowerCamelCase) (`exampleOption`)

-Incompatible options are flagged with
+Options that must be updated are flagged with ✍ :

 | v1 | v2 | configuration file |
 |---|---|---|